perfalcon/RoboND-FollowMe-Project/writeup.md

 ### FCN Model ###
+*Fully Convolution Layer*
+This consists of three techniques:
+1) Replace Fully Connected Layers with 1 x 1 Convolution Layer
+2) UpSampling the output to the same size of the Image.
+3) Skip connections to retain some of the finer details from the pervious layers.

 Created the FCN with three encoders, then a 1x1 convolution, then three decoders and then apply a convolution with an activation of softmax.

 ```